It’s got a great ring to it doesn’t it?

 We met a Danish family who were staying there and couldn’t stop raving about how great the hostel was.
 It was quiet with plenty of space to enjoy a family meal together and then chill out in the lounge room with some movies available for rent.

-The Apollo Bay YHA has a fantastic location, just a block back from the beach.
+The Apollo Bay YHA has a fantastic location, just a block back from the beach, making it a great place to stay on the Great Ocean Road.

 Don’t miss the views over Apollo Bay from Mariner’s Lookout just on the hill behind the town – stunning.
 (I’d even walk up there if you’re fit and childless)